docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 - **docker-mailserver's default configuration enables and _requires_ Explicit TLS (STARTTLS) for Submission on port 587.**
 - It does not enable Implicit TLS Submission on port 465 by default.
 One may enable it through simple custom configuration, either as a replacement or (better!) supplementary mean of secure Submission.
-- It does not support old MUAs (clients) not supporting TLS encryption.
+- It does not support old MUAs (clients) not supporting TLS encryption on ports 587/465 (those should perform Submission on port 25, more details below).
 One may relax that constraint through advanced custom configuration, for backwards compatibility.

 A final Submission setup exists and is akin SMTP+STARTTLS on port 587, but on port 25.
 That port has historically been reserved specifically for unencrypted (plain text) mail exchange though, making STARTTLS a bit of a misusage.
 As is expected by [RFC 5321](https://tools.ietf.org/html/rfc5321), docker-mailserver uses port 25 for unencrypted Submission in order to support older clients (Submission), but most importantly for unencrypted Transfer/Relay between MTAs.